hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 The [asset-mgmt-with-roles.js](https://github.com/hyperledger/fabric/blob/master/sdk/node/test/unit/asset-mgmt-with-roles.js) test case exercises the [asset_management_with_roles.go](https://github.com/hyperledger/fabric/tree/master/examples/chaincode/go/asset_management_with_roles) chaincode when it has been deployed in both development mode and network mode.

 #### Troublingshooting
 If you see errors stating that the client has already been registered/enrolled, keep in mind that you can perform the enrollment process only once, as the enrollmentSecret is a one-time-use password.
-You will see these errors if you have performed a user registration/enrollment and subsequently deleted the crypto tokens stored on the client side.
+You will see these errors if you have performed a user registration/enrollment and subsequently deleted the cryptographic tokens stored on the client side.
 The next time you try to enroll, errors similar to the ones below will be seen.

    ```
    Error: identity or token do not match